What to know

 So you wanna be a rock 'n' roll star?
 Dig! compellingly chronicles the ups and downs of the Dandy Warhols and the Brian Jonestown Massacre, two ambitious bands whose love/hate relationship embodies many of the potential pratfalls of the music business.
 Read critic reviews

 You might also likeSee More

-News & Interviews for Dig!
+News & Interviews for DIG!

-Audience Reviews for Dig!
+Audience Reviews for DIG!

 Apr 18, 2010An extremely well done documentary on bands that I never really knew much about before.
 Sure I've listened to and own albums from each, but hearing and seeing the background of their inspiration only makes you see them in a different light.
 If anything, you can sure admire and at the same time hate the bizarre nature of Anton Newcombe.
 His thought process is like no one else, except for maybe a young Charles Manson.
 Courtney Taylor is pretty much who you'd expect him to be, but I don't think he's nearly as self centered as he was made out to be.
 The fact that he was the narrator made him out to be an all knowing prick, but he really is a hard working and brilliant person.
 It's got everything you can ask for in a Rockumentary; Drugs, gossip and music.

 Jun 26, 2009Like watching Big BrotherLesley N Super Reviewer

 Jun 23, 2008Oh gawd!
 Another band movie with a bunch of people that I can barely stand with a bunch of people that I can barely remember.
 Why are these things so damn important to people?John B Super Reviewer